skovhus/skovhus.dev/src/content/markdown/blog/bug-fixing/index.md

 How can we enable our system to catch or highlight the issue – now _and_ in the future?

-The answer to this question might include adding one or more of the following safety nets:
+You might answer this question by adding one or more of the following safety nets:

 - improve the linting setup
 - introduce or refine a static type